influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 inside the compactor pod, and the product documentation is in [Back up and restore data](https://docs.influxdata.com/influxdb3/enterprise/admin/backup-restore/).
 The built-in commands below need the PachaTree storage engine, which every cluster created by InfluxDB 3.11 uses.
-A cluster upgraded from 3.10 stays on the Parquet engine, and has to be backed up by copying the object store as that page describes, until the PachaTree migration has completed on every node.
-Setting `acknowledgePachaTreeMigration` only starts it, and a backup taken while it runs reports `completed` without the data that has not been converted yet.
+A cluster upgraded from 3.10 has to be backed up by copying the object store as that page describes until the PachaTree migration has completed on every node.
+Setting `acknowledgePachaTreeMigration` only starts the migration, and a backup taken while it runs reports `completed` without the data not yet converted.

+With `security.tls.enabled`, add `--host https://127.0.0.1:8181` and `--tls-ca` or `--tls-no-verify` to every command in this section.

 ### Create a Backup

 Run the commands on the compactor with the admin token.
 Querier pods answer `503` and ingester pods `404`.
-With `security.tls.enabled`, add `--host https://127.0.0.1:8181` and `--tls-ca` or `--tls-no-verify` to each command.

 ```bash
 kubectl exec -n influxdb3 influxdb3-enterprise-compactor-0 -- \